KentenRoth/100DaysOfCode/README.md

 Day 59

 I am putting day 59 because I have no clue what the real days.
 I am out of the groove on updating my 100 days of code repo.
 The last few days I have been working on FCC algorithms and a side project that I have been doing.
 I have made progress on the FCC algorithms, but I haven't felt great about all of the ones I have completed.
 I have been doing my best to use MDN to find ways to complete some of the challenges, but a few of them I ended up on medium articles explaining how to complete them.
 I learned a lot of the articles, and they lead me to explore different things on MDN, but I don't feel as successful when I find answers in that way.

+---

+Day 60 and 61

+The last two days I have been working on my side project, but have not made much headway on it.
+Today I decided that I would upload it to GitHub.
+I also decided that I was going to create a repo for the FCC algorithms so I could practice my testing along with doing them.
+I have completed all, but I think 1 or 2 on FCC, so I will be completing them again without looking at the answers I had.
+Also, I will be building the tests that go along with them.
+I am also using this time to practice a little TDD.

+---